 - Mortgage Papers, Leases, Other Debt

 - Important Phone Numbers – attorney, financial adviser, bank, insurance agent, credit card

 - Important Account Numbers – bank, investment, retirement, credit card

 - Household Inventory List – including antiques, collectibles, electronics, appraisals, etc.

 - Petty Cash

 Keep the original documents in a safe place and make copies of everything.
 Having video documentation of household items is a good idea, especially antiques and collectibles.
 It’s the best way to prove ownership for insurance purposes.
 Do an annual review of all the documents and beneficiary forms.
 Lastly, keep some extra cash in your financial emergency kit for when bank or ATM access isn’t possible.

 Keeping all the information in a safe place is just as important as putting the financial emergency kit together.
 There are several options available:

 - Online Data Storage

 Using a combination of these is the best policy.
-Safety deposit boxes and safes are the most well-known choices.
+Safe deposit boxes and safes are the most well-known choices.
 Keeping all the documents inside waterproof bags are a good idea as well.
 It only takes a couple of hours to scan everything and put it on a computer.
 Using a secure online backup service instead of a home computer is the best bet.
 That way you can get access to the information from anywhere.